 What are chicken manure pellets?

-This is different from fresh domestic poultry litter - which is often used without additional processing for the compost heap.
+To make this fertiliser, poultry manure is dried and converted into a small, pelleted or powdered form so it can be easily integrated into the soil.
+Chicken manure is different from fresh domestic poultry litter - which is often used without additional processing for the compost heap.
 We’ll explain more about this distinction later on.

 Why use pelleted chicken manure?

-It’s rich in a number of important nutrients, the main one being nitrogen, which helps promote green leafy growth in plants.
-It also has phosphorus and potassium; phosphorus releases slowly to promote root growth, while potassium promotes flower and helps fruits and vegetables ripen.
+- It also has small traces of phosphorus and potassium; phosphorus releases slowly to promote root growth, while potassium promotes flower and helps fruits and vegetables ripen.

 While fresh chicken manure is high in nitrogen, it may contain bacteria that can be harmful to humans, and is unpleasant to transport and handle.
 In contrast, pelleted chicken manure is sterilised when it’s manufactured, making it much simpler to use for home gardeners.

-How to spread chicken pellets
+When to use chicken manure pellets

-Chicken pellets can be used to fertilise soil from February to November, and should be applied every 4-6 weeks during the growing season all around the garden.
+Chicken manure pellets can be used to fertilise soil from February to November.
+You can use them in early spring as a base fertiliser.
+During the growing season, you should reapply every 4-6 weeks all around the garden for stronger plants and better yields.

 For soil prep/pre-planting